-Both the sensitivity and upgrading results are consistent in suggesting that mpMRI using PI-RADS, and now micro-ultrasound using PRI-MUS provide an improved ability to detect significant prostate cancer compared to conventional ultrasound.
+Both the sensitivity and upgrading results are consistent in suggesting that mpMRI using PI-RADS, and now microultrasound using PRI-MUS provide an improved ability to detect significant prostate cancer compared to conventional ultrasound.
 Despite the small sample size and feasibility nature of the study, statistical significance was also reached comparing micro-ultrasound sensitivity against the novice PI-RADS mpMRI reader.

-Conclusions from this study are limited by the small number of subjects, single institution, and single- micro-ultrasound reader.
+Conclusions from this study are limited by the small number of subjects, single institution, and single- micro- ultrasound reader.
 As such, we are unable to draw any conclusions on inter-reader variability.
-Inter-reader variability is an important metric for any diagnostic tool, and has been studied for PRI-MUS and at length for PI-RADS.11,14,16,17 Additionally, this study made use of cognitive fusion on the micro-ultrasound platform, rather than a MRI/US fusion device.
-Though current evidence on the differences between these techniques is equivocal, some studies suggest that using an MRI/US fusion device may have improved the accuracy of MRI targeting.
+Inter-reader variability is an important metric for any diagnostic tool, and has been studied for PRI-MUS and at length for PI-RADS.
+11,14,16,17 Additionally, this study made use of cognitive fusion on the micro-ultrasound platform, rather than a MRI/ultrasound mpMRI: multiparametric magnetic resonance imaging; PI-RADS: Prostate Imaging Reporting and Data System; PRI-MUS: Prostate Risk Identification for Micro-ultrasound.